franciskafieh/obsidian-list-modified/README.md

 ## Similar Plugins

-There are some purposes which are out of scope for OLM.
-Here are some great plugins which may fill your needs.
+There are some purposes which are out of scope for this plugin.
+Here are some great plugins that may meet your needs.

 -   If you are looking for a separate changelog note: [Obsidian Vault Changelog](https://github.com/badrbouslikhin/obsidian-vault-changelog/tree/main)
--   If you are looking for detailed change history and analysis: [Obsidian Git](https://github.com/denolehov/obsidian-git)
+-   If you are looking for detailed change history (part-by-part) and analysis: [Obsidian Git](https://github.com/denolehov/obsidian-git)

 ## Disclaimer